 What are Soft Tissue Injuries?

-- Sprains: damage to a ligament due to the overextension of a joint
+- Sprains: Damage to a ligament due to the overextension of a joint

-- Contusions: bruises
+- Contusions: Discoloration and bruises

-- Strains: overuse of a muscle or tendon
+- Strains: Overuse of a muscle or tendon

 Soft Tissue Injuries and Car Accidents: Whiplash

-Of all the types of soft tissue injuries caused by car accidents, whiplash is by far the most common.
-The proper medical terms for whiplash are cervical strain/sprain or hyperextension injury.
+Of all the types of soft tissue injuries caused by car accidents, whiplash is one of the most serious.
+The proper medical terms for whiplash are either cervical strain/sprain or hyperextension injury.